sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 pd("Yes")  // 0.6, since p(Yes) = 0.6
 {% endhighlight %}

+Similarly, if the training data contained

+* 10 instances labeled "Yes", 7 of which had value "hello" and 3 "goodbye"
-Similarly, if the training data contained 10 instances labeled "Yes", 7 of which had value "hello", then a `ConditionalProbabilityDistribution` trained on that data might work like this:
+* 5 instances labeledd "No", 2 of which had value "hello", and 3 "goodbye"

+then a `ConditionalProbabilityDistribution` trained on that data might work like this:

 {% highlight scala %}
 import nlp.a1.ConditionalProbabilityDistribution